-CheapOair's homepage redesign brought attention to the site and was a huge boost to conversion, but the rest of the flight purchasing funnel felt antiquated and disjointed.
+CheapOair's homepage redesign brought attention to the site and was a huge boost to conversion, but the rest of the flight booking funnel felt antiquated in comparison.
 I led the redesign effort to bring the Listing Page into the modern era.
-Along with a visual refresh to maintain consistency, I aimed to improve conversion rate, speed customer choice, and create a standardized modular display for search results.
+Along with a visual refresh to maintain consistency, I aimed to improve conversion rate, speed customer choice, and create a standardized modular display for more legible search results.

 Through user interviews, I discovered that the transition from the visually new home page to the listing page was jarring for most users.
-Further, there was room for improvement in explaining and highlighting the unique features of our flight search, such as Flexible Date and Nearby Airport fares, which gives the site a competitive advantage.
+Further, there was room for improvement in explaining and highlighting the unique features of our flight search, such as Flexible Date and Nearby Airport fares, which was viewed as a competitive advantage.

 Old and Rusty

-The current flight listing page is in a dismal state and is a bottleneck in the conversion funnel.
-Woefully outdated, it's become a victim of "dollar store design" over the many years it's spent on the site.
-As features have been added, it simply has not been able to accommodate them.
-A full redesign is necessary.
+The flight listing page was in a dismal state; a severe bottleneck in the conversion funnel.
+Woefully outdated, it had become a victim of "dollar store design" over its many years on the site.
+As features were been added, it simply had not been able to accommodate them.
+A full redesign was necessary.

 Starting from Scratch